Hearing loss and listening fatigue

 Fight fatigue through better hearing

 According to the Hearing Loss Association of America, approximately 48 million Americans report having some degree of hearing loss.
 In addition to listening fatigue, untreated hearing loss can put you at risk for developing dementia, including Alzheimer’s disease, as well as depression, social isolation and anxiety.
+You may also be placing a heavy burden on your spouse by making them compensate for your hearing loss.

 If you aren’t hearing as well as you used to and believe you are experiencing listening fatigue, it’s time to have your hearing evaluated by a qualified hearing healthcare professional.
-Search Healthy Hearing’s Find a Professional directory for a specialist who will help you find the best hearing solutions for your health, lifestyle and pocketbook.
+Search Healthy Hearing’s clinic directory for a specialist who will help you find the best hearing solutions for your health, lifestyle and pocketbook.
 Today's hearing aids can help you hear and communicate effectively, and they just might help you approach life with more energy.